adrien-supizet/blockchain-protocol/wallet-react-app/README.md

 * Reset their password
 * Send Coins
 * Receive Coins
-* Become a node of the blockchain network to earn Coins
+* Become a node of the blockchain network to earn more Coins